Six-dimensional supermultiplets from bundles on projective spaces: Antifield multiplets and duality

 \subsubsection{Duality theory for modules and multiplets}

-Let us start by reviewing some facts from commutative algebra (see for example~\cite{Eisenbud}) and relate these to the pure spinor superfield formalism.
-Here the central object is the Cohen--Macaulay property for modules over a commutative ring. \begin{dfn} Let $S$ be a commutative ring with unity and let $M$ be an $S$-module.
-We say that $M$ is Cohen--Macaulay if $\mathrm{depth}_S(M) = \mathrm{dim}_S(M)$. \end{dfn} This definition implicitly refers to a choice of ideal in~$S$ in the definition of depth.
-In our case, we are interested in modules over the polynomial ring $R$.
-Maximal ideals then correspond to points $x \in \Spec R$; there exists a unique maximal equivariant ideal in~$R$, corresponding to the skyscraper sheaf at the origin, and consisting of all polynomials with zero constant term.
+Let us start by reviewing some facts from commutative algebra (see for example~\cite{Eisenbud}) and relate these to the pure spinor superfield formalism. \begin{dfn} Let $S$ be a commutative ring with unity and let $M$ be an $S$-module.
+We define the dimension of $M$ to be